 For some breeds, congenital deafness (from birth) is more common.
-Some breeds may carry an extreme piebald gene which is associated with deafness.
-Such breeds include Dalmatians, English Bull terriers, Border Collies and cats which have white coats (especially those with blue eyes).
+Some breeds carry a piebald gene associated with deafness.
+These breeds include Dalmatians, English Bull Terriers, Border Collies and cats which have white coats (especially those with blue eyes).

 The Auditory System

 Sound waves enter the external ear, which travel down within the inner ear canal.
 The sound waves reach the eardrum which then begins to vibrate.
 These vibrations move into the middle ear causing the tiny bones (auditory ossicles) to vibrate.